 - Lack of connection to the company’s strategy

 One of the problems that companies face when using PPM is that Portfolio Managers see some portfolio evaluation techniques to be too difficult to use.
 They fail to recognize the connection between projects and resources.

 It is pretty common to find managers who do not have the right skills to manage project portfolios.
 To manage portfolios effectively, managers need to have a combination of abilities.
-First of all, they should know the market they currently serve, the organizational objectives, and the competitors extremely well.
-Then, there are other skills which are also important: how to manage projects, how to balance resources, how to deal with political problems, and how to communicate effectively.
+First, they should know the market they currently serve, the organizational objectives, and the competitors extremely well.
+Then, there are other skills that are also important: how to manage projects, how to balance resources, how to deal with political problems, and how to communicate effectively.

 As you can imagine, it is challenging to find managers that excel in all these abilities.
 Abilities that are crucial to choosing the right projects for the portfolio.

 To achieve strategic objectives, companies have first to develop a strategic plan.
 Afterward, to fulfill the strategic plan objectives, they have to select and prioritize their projects.
 It is crucial to create the right combination of different types of projects, such as innovative projects, process improvement projects, and maintenance projects.

 To support the strategic plan, companies need to launch and complete a variety of projects.
 Companies need to consider a balance of projects to be launched that allow them, once they have been completed, to achieve the strategy.

 Another problem that companies face when using PPM is that most of the time, there is a lack of connection between projects and strategy.
 Studies report that project managers complain about the fact that the majority of projects are not linked to the company’s strategy.
 As a result, employees feel that they work on too many unneeded projects.